 - 1. For producers and importers

-All Producers and Importers of EEEs are obliged to register with the Ministery for the Sustainable Development and Infrastructures.
-They are required to declare the EEEs they put on the market in Luxembourg and prove that they meet their obligations, or show that they are a member of a body such as Ecotrel, which fulfils those obligations on its behalf.
+All Producers and Importers of EEEs are obliged to register with the Ministry for the Sustainable Development and Infrastructures.
+They are required to declare the EEEs they put on the market in Luxembourg and prove that they meet their obligations, or show that they are a member of an approved scheme such as Ecotrel, which fulfils those obligations on its behalf.

 The trade-in bond